Affine scaling: History

 Affine scaling has a history of multiple discovery.
 It was first published by I. I. Dikin at Energy Systems Institute of Russian Academy of Sciences (Siberian Energy Institute, USSR Academy of Sc. at that time) in the 1967 Doklady Akademii Nauk SSSR, followed by a proof of its convergence in 1974.
 Dikin's work went largely unnoticed until the 1984 discovery of Karmarkar's algorithm, the first practical polynomial time algorithm for linear programming.
 The importance and complexity of Karmarkar's method prompted mathematicians to search for a simpler version.

 Several groups then independently came up with a variant of Karmarkar's algorithm.
 E. R. Barnes at IBM, a team led by R. J. Vanderbei at AT&T, and several others replaced the projective transformations that Karmarkar used by affine ones.
 After a few years, it was realized that the "new" affine scaling algorithms were in fact reinventions of the decades-old results of Dikin.
 Of the re-discoverers, only Barnes and Vanderbei et al. managed to produce an analysis of affine scaling's convergence properties.
-Karmarkar, who had also came with affine scaling in this timeframe, mistakenly believed that it converged as quickly as his own algorithm.
+Karmarkar, who had also come up with affine scaling in this timeframe, mistakenly believed that it converged as quickly as his own algorithm.